 3. Ms A Kanaan, Mr Wagstaff, Ms Matthews & Mr Jones do not receive any payments such as pension contributions in addition to Board fees.
-UK fees have been converted to AUD using an FX rate of 0.6624.
+UK fees have been converted to AUD using an FX rate of 0.5244 and US fees have been converted to AUD using an FX rate of 0.6624.